Set down for Regular Waves Solution

 What is Set down for Regular Waves?

-The Set down for Regular Waves is defined as the set down in mean water level for a regular wave (wave component) has a single frequency (wavelength) and amplitude (height) and is represented as η' = (-1/8)*((H^2*(2*pi/λ))/(sinh(4*pi*d/λ))) or Mean Water Surface Elevation = (-1/8)*((Wave Height^2*(2*pi/Wavelength))/(sinh(4*pi*Water Depth/Wavelength))).
-Wave Height of a surface wave is the difference between the elevations of a crest and a neighboring trough, Wavelength can be defined as the distance between two successive crests or troughs of a wave & Water Depth of the considered catchment.
-Water depth means the depth as measured from the water level to the bottom of the considered water body.
+The Set down for Regular Waves formula is defined as the set down in mean water level for a regular wave (wave component) that has a single frequency (wavelength) and amplitude (height) and is represented as η'o = (-1/8)*((H^2*(2*pi/λ))/(sinh(4*pi*d/λ))) or Mean Water Surface Elevation of Coast = (-1/8)*((Wave Height^2*(2*pi/Wavelength of Coast))/(sinh(4*pi*Water Depth/Wavelength of Coast))).
+Wave Height of a surface wave is the difference between the elevations of a crest and a neighboring trough, Wavelength of Coast refers to the distance between two successive crests or troughs of a wave as it travels through the water near the shore & Water Depth of the considered catchment is the depth as measured from the water level to the bottom of the considered water body.

 How to calculate Set down for Regular Waves?

-The Set down for Regular Waves is defined as the set down in mean water level for a regular wave (wave component) has a single frequency (wavelength) and amplitude (height) is calculated using Mean Water Surface Elevation = (-1/8)*((Wave Height^2*(2*pi/Wavelength))/(sinh(4*pi*Water Depth/Wavelength))).
-To calculate Set down for Regular Waves, you need Wave Height (H), Wavelength (λ) & Water Depth (d).
-With our tool, you need to enter the respective value for Wave Height, Wavelength & Water Depth and hit the calculate button.
+The Set down for Regular Waves formula is defined as the set down in mean water level for a regular wave (wave component) that has a single frequency (wavelength) and amplitude (height) is calculated using Mean Water Surface Elevation of Coast = (-1/8)*((Wave Height^2*(2*pi/Wavelength of Coast))/(sinh(4*pi*Water Depth/Wavelength of Coast))).
+To calculate Set down for Regular Waves, you need Wave Height (H), Wavelength of Coast (λ) & Water Depth (d).
+With our tool, you need to enter the respective value for Wave Height, Wavelength of Coast & Water Depth and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know